-Dr. James Jirak, has been the Artistic Director/Conductor of the Boise Philharmonic Master Chorale since 1996.
-He is an Associate Professor of Music at Boise State University where he teaches courses in Choral Music Education and directs the award-winning BSU Vocal Jazz Ensemble.
-Jirak also co-directs the annual Hymns of Thanksgiving Chorus and Orchestra.
+James Jirak has been the Artistic Director of the Boise Philharmonic Master Chorale since 1996.
+He is an Associate Professor of Music at Boise State University, where he leads the long-standing University Singers and teaches courses in Music Theory, Music Education, Conducting, and Jazz Techniques.
+Jirak also co-directs the annual Hymns of Thanksgiving Chorus and Orchestra here in Boise.

-Dr. Jirak holds a Bachelor of Music Education degree from Colorado State University in Fort Collins, a Master of Music degree in Voice Performance from the University of Wyoming, and a Doctor of Arts degree in Choral Conducting and Jazz Studies from the University of Northern Colorado in Greeley.
+Dr. Jirak holds a Bachelor of Music Education degree from Colorado State University, a Master of Music degree in Vocal Performance from the University of Wyoming, and a Doctor of Arts degree in Choral Conducting and Jazz Studies from the University of Northern Colorado.

-An active clinician, guest conductor, and adjudicator, Dr. Jirak’s professional memberships include the Music Educator's National Conference, the National Association of Teachers of Singing, the Idaho and Boise Jazz Societies, and he is a Life Member of the American Choral Directors Association.
+An active clinician, guest conductor, and adjudicator, Dr. Jirak’s professional memberships include the National Association of Teachers of Singing, the National Association for Music Education, and life membership in the American Choral Director’s Association.

-A native of Nebraska, he began his teaching career in Teton County, Wyoming where he taught music to all grades, K-12, both vocal and instrumental, for eleven years.
+In September of 2017, Dr. Jirak was honored to receive Mayor Bieter’s Award for Excellence in Education.
+A native of Nebraska, he began his teaching career in Teton County, Wyoming, where he taught music to all grades (K-12, both vocal and instrumental) for 11 years.